bradshawsguide/website/src/content/stations/65-edenbridge/station.md

 The neighbourhood here begins to get thronged with objects of attraction sufficient to draw the tourist from his main route.

 (distances:)

-From Edenbridge station to the next, there are succession of agreeable prospects, diversified by a few impediments to a good view in the form of an intervening cutting.